Is making your bed every morning pointless?

 What’s the psychology behind making your bed every morning?

-Not making your bed in the morning seems like a no-brainer way to save a little time every day.
+Besides sometimes seeming pointless, not making your bed in the morning seems like a no-brain way to save a little time every day.

 Editing those odd moments out can add up until they amount to a lot of time saved over the years of your life.

 Depending on your situation, there could be other reasons to skip pulling the sheets snug and covering them with a comforter upon waking.

 - You feel like you’ve got more important things to do.

 - You don’t feel like it sets a tone for the whole day.